“We’ve lost contact … with everyone.”

 Have at least one USB cable ready to be used in case you can charge your smartphone from your laptop or a car cigarette lighter that has a usb port instead of a typical cigarette lighter port.

 Buy an emergency radio that doesn’t need power to work.
 Hand-crank radios, for example, are a great choice because you don’t need to have a stash of operating batteries, nor will you need connection to solar panels.
-It is still good to have a battery powered radio on hand though as back-up, just in case the hand-crank radio fails.
+It is still good to have a battery powered radio (like one of these survival handheld ham radios) on hand though as back-up, just in case the hand-crank radio fails.

 Use your car charger sparing for charging your gadgets.
 Your car charger will only work as long as your car has energy stored in the battery.
 Letting your car idle will recharge it’s battery, but do that sparingly so as not to deplete your fuel.